Andrew Levitas: Photographic sculpture

+The New York Times declared that Social Impact Artist Andrew Levitas “has the Midas touch” when describing his continued work across multiple creative platforms.
+Levitas has been a mainstay on the New York and European art scene for over two decades.
 In 2004 Levitas produced his "Metalwork Experiment."
-Developed by the artist, Metalwork Photography photographic sculptures are formed by a process involving the transfer of photographs onto custom transparencies that are in turn melted onto hand detailed sheets.
+Metalwork Photography photographic sculptures are formed by a process involving the transfer of photographs onto custom transparencies that are in turn melted onto hand detailed sheets.

 Levitas’ installations are each composed of multi-paneled interlocking metal sheets whose collective impact transcends their individual materiality.
 Other works included in the exhibition are crumpled sheets of metal that resonate with John Chamberlain's mangled installations, inspired by the action Abstract Expressionist paintings that typified the Post-War New York School.
-However, as opposed to Chamberlain's incorporation of readymades, Levitas's creation and subsequent disfiguration of his own artwork adds a performative twist to his artwork that situates it at the vanguard of contemporary art.
+However, as opposed to Chamberlain's incorporation of ready-mades, Levitas' creation and subsequent disfiguration of his own artwork adds a performative twist to his artwork that situates it at the vanguard of contemporary art.